Proving Your Car Accident Case

 No two auto accident cases are the same.
 However, there are four basic elements that will need to be proven in nearly every case:

-As a Millar & Mixon, LLC attorney works on your case, the attorney will focus on evidence that can establish these elements.
+As The Millar Law Firm attorney works on your case, the attorney will focus on evidence that can establish these elements.

 Did the Defendant Owe a Duty to You?